webaverse/docs/docs/engineering/ipfs/ipfs-backend-quickstart.md

 ---
 ### Setup Cutom Host

-Please follow this [tutorial](https://github.com/abeersaqib/webaverse-docs/blob/main/setup-custom-host.md) to setup custom host.
+Please follow this [tutorial](../setup-custom-host) to setup a custom host.

 ---